-Important: A student seeking reappraisal of graded term papers, exams, etc. must discuss his/her work within two weeks of the work having been returned to class.
+Important: A student seeking reappraisal of graded papers or exams must discuss his/her work within two weeks of the work having been returned to class.
 No reappraisal is permitted after the two week period.
 Tape recordings of lectures must be approved by the lecturer.